bor0/gidti/manuscript/chapter5.md

         AllSame (Cons x (Cons y ys))
 ```

 The constructors `AllSameZero` and `AllSameOne` are easy.
 However, the recursive constructor `AllSameMany` is a bit trickier.
-It accepts two natural numbers `x` and `y`, a list `ys`, a proof that `x` and `y` are same, and a proof that `y` concatenated to `ys` is a same-element list.
+It accepts two natural numbers `x` and `y`, a list `ys`, a proof that `x` and `y` are the same, and a proof that `y` concatenated to `ys` is a same-element list.
 Given this, it will produce a proof that `x` concatenated to `y` concatenated to `ys` is also a same-element list.
 This type definition captures exactly the definition of a list that would contain all the same elements.

 Interacting with the constructors: